Types of Pumpkins

 'Casperita' is a pint-size white pumpkin variety that tastes similar to an acorn squash.
 These pumpkins are disease resistant and perfect for decorating your interior.
 Their seeds also produce high yields, so you'll never have to worry about not finding enough 'Casperita' in the fall.

 'Orangita' is a beautifully deep orange mini pumpkin with sharp ribs on its rind.
 This variety only grows to 1-1/2 pounds, so it's a favorite with children.
-Pair 'Orangita' with bigger varieties for a stunning display.
+Pair 'Orangita' with bigger squash varieties, container gardens, and hay bales for a stunning porch display.

 'Flat White Boer Ford'